-As a female patient, you should be aware that menstrual cycles may change after surgery.
+As a female patient, you should be aware that menstrual cycles may change post-operatively.
 With rapid weight loss, hormones held in fat cells are released.
-This may make your periods lighter, heavier, or more regular.
-Your risk for pregnancy will be much higher for a time after your surgery.
-One month before surgery, you may need to use a different type of birth control.
+This may make menstrual cycles lighter, heavier, or more regular.
+There is a significant increase in risk of pregnancy.
+One month prior to surgery, an alternative birth control may be necessary.
 We do not recommend birth control pills or a Depo-Provera shot.
-Though these are effective, they have also been linked to clotting disorders and may increase your risk of developing deep vein thrombosis or pulmonary embolus (two types of blood clotting disorders).
-Speak to your obstetriciangynecologist (OB-GYN) about alternative forms of birth control before you have surgery.
-An intrauterine device (IUD) may be recommended.
-After surgery, you may need to follow-up with your OB-GYN for control of menstrual changes.
+Though these are effective means of birth control, they have also been linked to clotting disorders and may increase your risk of developing deep vein thrombosis or pulmonary embolus.
+Speak to your OB-GYN about alternative forms of birth control prior to surgery.
+An IUD may be recommended.
+After surgery, a follow-up with your OB-GYN may be needed for control of menstrual changes.
 To get the most benefit from your procedure, we recommend you avoid getting pregnant for 18 months after your surgery.